Back

 The Autocomplains – Sitefinity OData

-Along with other improvements and features, Sitefinity 9.0 introduces a new “Content as a service” API based on OData 4.0 protocol.
-This is a huge step and a great benefit for developers, because till then there was no other way to expose content via AJAX services on the frontend, except writing your own.
-With the release of Sitefinity 9.0, Progress gave the developers the opportunity to better focus on the business layer and leaving more of the trivial work to Sitefinity.
+Sitefinity 9.0 introduced a new "Content as a Service" API based on the OData 4.0 protocol.
+This was a significant step forward for developers - until then there was no standard way to expose content via AJAX services on the frontend without writing your own.
+With Sitefinity 9.0, Progress gave developers the opportunity to focus on business logic and leave more of the boilerplate to the platform.

-Sitefinity team has provided us with a public client sdk for working with Sitefinity OData services.
-You can get it from Sitefinity's public NuGet.
-Included is a basic javascript API, a new Kendo datasource type "sitefinity" and a documentation.
+The Sitefinity team also provided a public client SDK for working with Sitefinity OData services, available from Sitefinity's public NuGet feed.
+This includes a basic JavaScript API, a new Kendo datasource type called "sitefinity", and documentation.

 Assumptions